-Fapiaos have to show the detailed components of taxable and non-taxable activities and the exact tax rate and amount.
+Fapiaos have to show the correct description of taxable and non-taxable activities and the exact tax rate and amount in CNY, the Chinese currency.
 They also need to be stamped with the issuer’s special Fapiao chop.

 When issuing a special VAT Fapiao, the following three basic copies have to be provided:

 - A copy for accounting purposes of the issuer (supplier)